dt-robertjahn/keptn-project-gen/README.md

 ## Usage

-1. Before you run `create-project.py`, review and adjust the generated files for your needs.
+1. Before you run `create-project.py`, review and adjust the generated files for your needs
-    * For example the [dynatrace.conf.yaml](https://github.com/keptn-contrib/dynatrace-service/blob/master/documentation/dynatrace-conf-yaml-file.md#attach-rules-for-connecting-dynatrace-entities-with-events-attachrules) file.
-1. Copy and paste the commands in the output from the `generate-files.py` script.
+1. Adjust and run the commands from the output from the `generate-files.py` script
 1. Setup your project with an [upstream repo](https://keptn.sh/docs/0.12.x/manage/git_upstream/).
-Below is Keptn CLI example:
+Below is the Keptn CLI syntax for github:
     ```
     keptn update project jira-demo \
         --git-remote-url=https://github.com/[MY ORG]/[MY REPO].git \